 Proposals must receive endorsement from the Global Shakespeare Centre, which the Fulbright Commission will seek on behalf of successful applicants.

-November 2013 -January 2014- Applications evaluated, short-listed candidates invited to interview
+November - January - Applications evaluated, short-listed candidates invited to interview Mid January - Telephone Interviews

-September 2014 - Independent arrival, participation in Orientation and the Fulbright Forum events in London, Your Fulbright Year begins
+Mid-August - Late April - Independent arrival, participation in Orientation and the Fulbright Forum events in London, your Fulbright Year begins!

 © The US-UK Fulbright Commission

 Unit 302, 3rd Floor Camelford House, 89 Albert Embankment, London SE1 7TP